Private Cloud vs. Public Cloud

 Enterprise Cloud Providers

-Enterprise Cloud Providers offer multiple performance tiers for businesses that seek to assign workloads to specific resource pools and right-size investment vs. Quality of Service (QoS).
+Enterprise Cloud Providers offer multiple performance cloud service tiers for businesses that seek to assign workloads to specific resource pools and right-size investment vs. Quality of Service (QoS).
 For example, the performance required for Test & Dev workloads won’t support a production ERP system, and with the enterprise / private cloud you can split them up.

 Enterprise cloud deployments are built on a more robust Cloud Enabled System Infrastructure (CESI), using brand name servers, blades, firewalls, load balancers and networking gear—technology that is specifically engineered for multi-tenancy, greater security and isolation.
 This makes it easier to deliver multiple layers of data protection and the kind of transparency necessary to meet stringent compliance requirements and specific SLAs.
 It also means an enterprise cloud deployment can be delivered as part of a fully-integrated hybrid IaaS solution—leveraging a mix of multi-tenant and other data center services such as colocation, dedicated managed hosting and managed storage.